Latest articles

 Pope John Paul II prayed on the Hill of crosses in 1993.
 The Holy father prayed at the Hill, sacrificed Holy Mass in the Chapel by the Hill.

-The Holy Site was destroyed by soviets several times
+The Holy Site was destroyed by the Soviets several times

 There are more than 200,000 crosses and rosaries